chahid001/Inception-of-Things/README.md

-The same thing as part 3, unless here we gonna add Gitlab CI, so instead of deploying the existing docker image in Docker Hub, we can modify the Dockerfile or index.html in the GitLab [repository](https://gitlab.com/chahid001/iot-bonus) and that will trigger the GitLab CI pipeline and it's going to push a new image version to Docker Hub and modify the manifest file in the Github repo so can the app be deployed.
+The same thing as part 3, unless here we gonna add Gitlab CI, so instead of deploying the existing docker image in Docker Hub, we can modify the Dockerfile or index.html in the GitLab [repository](https://gitlab.com/chahid001/iot-bonus) and that will trigger the GitLab CI pipeline and it's going to push a new image version to Docker Hub and modify the manifest file in the Github repo so can the app be deployed with Argo CD.
-...